HIRE Strategies, LLC

 If an FCOI is identified, HIRE Strategies will implement a written management plan, which may include:

-- Public disclosure of the conflict
+- Public disclosure of the conflict;

-- Modification of the Investigator’s role or responsibilities
+- Modification of the Investigator’s role or responsibilities;

-- Independent oversight or monitoring
+- Independent oversight or monitoring;

-- Divestiture of the conflicting financial interest
+- Divestiture of the conflicting financial interest; or

-- Disqualification from participation in affected portions of the project
+- Disqualification from participation in affected portions of the project.

 Investigators must comply fully with all management plans.